Maison James Norman Hall: Administration

 On 20 July 1993, the house was declared a historical monument.
 However, due to a lack of funds, the building continued to degrade.
 By the mid-1990s, the house was a ruin, however, Hall's daughter Nancy then worked with the French Polynesian government to restore the home to its 1951 condition.
 It opened as a museum on 17 January 2002.
 As of 2008, the museum was managed by the Association of the Friends of the James Norman Hall Home, who report both to the government of French Polynesia and to Hall's descendants.

 Collection

 The museum's collection includes Hall's 3,000-volume library, his typewriter and other objects.
 The displays also include personal effects on loan from the Hall family.
 "The house itself is neither large nor prepossessing; it was built for comfort and practicality," wrote author and screenwriter Peter Benchley.
 "It's what's inside the house that I found most fascinating: paintings, photographs, artefacts and anecdotes from Hall's preliterary life."

+Setting

+Conversely, visiting the house in 2000 for a feature on the legacy of Hall and his writing partner Charles Nordhoff, author and film critic William Arnold was more impressed with the location than with what was inside the house, especially as it stood in contrast to the rest of the increasingly urbanized island.Sitting on the elegant outdoor verandah, cooled by a fresh ocean breeze, shaded by towering palm trees and half-intoxicated by the perfume of frangipani and a hundred other varieities of flowering shrubs planted by Hall in the '30s, one is overwhelmed with a sense of environmental perfection, of absolute paradise.
+This hilltop Eden carved out of the jungle is simply one of the most lovely spots on Earth.